 I happened to have been staying at the Hotel Monteleone and my two drinks at the Carousel bar were free.
 Why?
 You ask.
 Because upon my check in I handed the front desk clerk $20 and requested a room in a high floor away from an elevator and said the magic words, “I appreciate anything you can do for me.”
 As is often the case it was the best $20 investment of the trip.

-After you’ve had some sips at the Carousel Bar you’ll want to stroll down Royal Street and window shop (or just shop) in some of the galleries and antique shops.
+Once you’ve had some sips at the Carousel Bar you’ll want to stroll down Royal Street and window shop (or just shop) in some of the galleries and antique shops.
 I was absolutely smitten when I happened upon the Bevolo workshop where they make gas and electric lights.
 The craftsmen there were making the same lamps that have graced the French Quarter for 65 years.
 By Los Angeles standards this is a very old business but I was about to find out that by New Orleans standards this is still relatively new.

 If there was one piece that I would want to bring to my home from New Orleans an outdoor gas lamp would surely be it.